-The Contractor shall ensure key personnel and on-site supervisors, on-site technician(s), engineer(s), and the on-site janitorial and administrative supervisor(s), shall maintain mobile phones with pictorial, e-mail, and wireless messaging capability to allow incident documentation, and communication with the District at all times.
-The Contractor shall ensure that the mobile service provider's signal strength is adequate for successful communication transmission

-(data and voice) throughout the Facility or radio communication for use in low signal strength areas within the building shall be used.
+The Contractor shall ensure key personnel and on-site supervisors, on-site technician(s), engineer(s), and the on-site janitorial and administrative supervisor(s), shall maintain local pagers, cell phones with e-mail capability and wireless messaging devices to allow contact by the District at all times.
+The Contractor shall ensure that the mobile service provider's signal strength is adequate for successful communication transmission (data and voice) throughout the Facility or radio communication for use in low signal strength areas within the building shall be used.
 The Contractor shall ensure the devices are technologically current and the devices assigned to key personnel and on-site supervisors, on-site technician(s), on-site engineer(s), and the on-site administrative supervisor(s), as appropriate, are compatible with SMARTDGS and any other operational software program used at the facility.